Bay Village, Boston: Local media

-In addition to the larger metropolitan Boston publications, several local weekly newspapers are distributed free in Bay Village.
+In addition to the larger metropolitan Boston publications, several free local weekly newspapers have had coverage of Bay Village.
 The neighborhood is so small that it is often included in the South End or Back Bay neighborhoods.

 The Boston Courant covered the Back Bay, Beacon Hill, Downtown, Fenway, South End, and the Waterfront neighborhoods of Boston, and included dedicated real estate listings for South End / Bay Village, and events calendar listings.
 However, the newspaper announced that it would permanently shut down, in its February 6, 2016 edition.

 Shortly after that announcement, the Back Bay Sun changed its name to the Boston Sun, and expanded its coverage from the Back Bay to also include the South End and Fenway-Kenmore neighborhoods of Boston.
 The paper is owned by The Independent Newspaper Group (ING), which also publishes The Beacon Hill Times.
 This latter newspaper has had some coverage of Bay Village, and is of interest because of the close proximity and historical connections to the Beacon Hill neighborhood.

 In 2016, the previous publisher of the defunct Boston Courant debuted a reborn publication under the new banner of the Boston Guardian, serving the Back Bay, Beacon Hill, Downtown, Fenway, South End, and North End/Waterfront districts of Boston.
 The new publication's title stirred up some controversy over the alleged appropriation of a historic journalistic name.

-In addition, the Bay Village Neighborhood Association occasionally distributes its free quarterly newsletter in the area, and back issues can be downloaded from its website.
+In addition, the Bay Village Neighborhood Association occasionally has distributed its free quarterly newsletter in the area, and back issues can be downloaded from its website.